Jorge Chávez International Airport: Hotels

 Hotel Costa del Sol located at the old terminal.

-The airport hosts the Wyndham Costa del Sol hotel, which is located in front of the new terminal by the central boulevard.
+The airport hosts the Wyndham Grand Costa del Sol hotel, which is located in front of the new terminal by the central boulevard.
 The design of the hotel is inspired by the textile iconography of the Paracas culture, aligned with the concept of cultural identity promoted in the new airport infrastructure.

 Other buildings will also be constructed along with the existing Costa del Sol hotel.
-The hotel will be inaugurated in June 2025.
+The hotel was inaugurated in June 2025.

 The old Wyndham Costa del Sol hotel is located at the old terminal, adjacent to the control tower and the arrivals exit.
 The hotel is built with noise canceling panels.
-The hotel was inauguration on 12 June 2007.
+The hotel was inaugurated on 12 June 2007.
 It will remain in operation after the new terminal is opened.

 The Peru Plaza Shopping Center is located near the passenger terminal in the Grand Concourse area.
 The food court is located near the entrance of the passenger terminal on the second floor and is always open.
 There is also an ice cream vendor selling some special Peruvian flavours such as chirimoya and lúcuma.